“ANIMAL HOUSE”

 543 million years ago

 The Cambrian Explosion.
 This is a reconstruction of animals from the Burgess Shales, located in the Canadian Rockies in British Columbia.
+Credit: Illustration by John Sibbick, courtesy of John Sibbick Ilustration.
+This illustration is used with permission.
+All rights reserved. |

 543 million years ago, there was a dramatic change in the diversity of animal life.
 Starting from simple worm-like forms, an astonishing range of more complex animals emerged, including all of the major groups (or ‘phyla’) of modern animals.
 This radiation occurred after the Precambrian “Snowball Earth” ice age, when the earth warmed, sea levels rose, and the supercontinent of Gondwanaland began to break up, creating many new marine habitats along shallow continental shelves.
 The earliest chordates, or animals with a notochord (a flexible rod that runs the length of the body and protects the nerve cord), include the two-inch fossil Pikaia, which could be a direct human ancestor.

 This is an image of an early Cambrian trilobite fossil from the Kinzers formation in eastern Pennsylvania.
-It is known as Olenellus getzi, and was about 15 centimeters long.
+It is Credit: |

 These animal groups, with modern examples, include: